 When you take out a joint personal loan, the debt is shared by both persons who sign the loan agreement.
 Because both borrowers would suffer the risks of failing on a joint loan, including the possibility of a financial crisis, you’ll want to select someone you can trust to make loan payments on time.

 Consider personal loans with a cosigner if you have a creditworthy individual prepared to assist you in qualifying for a loan rather than directly and immediately returning it.
-Keep in mind that your cosigner will be held legally accountable if you don’t make your payments, which could lead to a financial crisis for them as well.
+Your cosigner will be legally accountable if you don’t make your payments, which could lead to a financial crisis for them as well.

 Credit unions are not-for-profit, member-owned financial entities, unlike traditional banks and Internet lenders.
 Long-term members of credit unions may be more ready to take out loans, even if their credit is subprime, as they are more likely to make their payments on time and avoid a financial crisis.